Moratti – Creating the Champagne of the South?

 Cuvée ‘More, Pas Dosé.
 NV.
 12%

 ‘More is simply a shortening of the word Amore, which surely needs no translation.
 Meantime, though marked as an NV, the fruit is all from the 2016 vintage.
 Disgorgement was in February 2020, so there are 18-24 months on the lees, depending on disgorgement date.
-With no dosage, the wine is bone dry, with only 2g/l of sugar.
-As is typical with Pinot Noir, there’s structure here, but also real elegance and finesse and a naturally achieved precision balance, with a fresh stony-mineral streak.
+With no dosage, the wine is bone dry, with the only 2g/l of sugar.
+As is typical with Pinot Noir, there’s structure here and real elegance and finesse and a naturally achieved precision balance, with a fresh stony-mineral streak.
 Leesy notes express themselves as crusty bread, accompanying hints of red fruit and citrus.
 3,261 bottles made.
 Update: this wine has just been awarded Gambero Rosso Tre Bicchieri status in their 2021 guide.

 Food: all the usual seafood suspects will go well, especially oysters.
 Alternatively, sashimi/sushi perfection.
 Cheeses: try some British examples; St. James, Crofton or Gorwydd Caerphilly are all recommended.

 The Brut NV uses substantially the same base wine selection as the Pas Dosé above.
 However, the most significant difference is that there is a small sugar dosage at disgorgement (which was made in February 2020).
 That dosage is 4 g/l, which brings it up to a Brut-level 6 g/l, using top-up wine from 2010.
 The result is a bigger, broader and more powerful wine, with a fine mousse that is clean and crisp, featuring citrus, biscuit and a hint of stoniness.
 Still nicely dry and balanced.
 3,207 bottles made.